 - Posting out a booklet entitled Starting School. - Meetings for new prospective parents at accessible times. - Arranging home visits in early July when the Reception Teacher and Teaching Assistant call to have an informal chat with the family and are able to answer questions about school life.
 During the home visit, each child is given a bag to decorate and fill with five things, we share these in class at the beginning of term. - Tapestry (online learning journey) accounts are set up prior to the children starting school.
-This allows parents to upload observations of their children over the summer. - Children are sent videos to watch before they start school, that include stories and what to expect on their first day.
+This allows parents to upload observations of their children over the summer. - Children are sent videos to watch before they start school, that include stories and what to expect on their first day if parents have been able to sign up to Tapestry in advance.